eschutte/assign1_3420-001/UseCases.md

 information for the project packages that are requested.

 ## Failed End Conditions:
-Manager recives inacurate or invalid licence and/or vulnerability information
+Manager recives inacurate or invalid licence and/or vulnerability information.

 ## Trigger:
-Manager requestes information to verify information is valid
+manager identifies or uploads project information to which license and vulnerability information is provided.